ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 At this point try to get it to look clean, but don't worry too much about the details yet.
 That part comes later.

 #### Small Joints
+Did you notice that at this point in the Rom between 60 and 75 it's just rotating the box ctrls, but nothing is happening?
+That's because the small joints are handling the lip rolls.

-Once you find that it's sort of holding up the corner shapes, select the vertices of just the lips (or the whole face and lower the *Rigid/Fade Loops*), and click **Add To Small Joints**.
+Select the vertices of just the lips (or the whole face and lower the *Rigid/Fade Loops*), and click **Add To Small Joints**.
 To see the results, check the roll movements a bit later in the Rom that you applied before.

-### Splines - Pose Locators
+### Splines - Adjust Ctrl Behaviors
+At some point when the skinning looks somewhat clean, it's best to start adjusting the behaviors of the ctrls some more.
+And you basically find 3 things:

+#### Corner Strenghtes
+Slider blueprints
+Multiply on the Passers
+pose values

+#### Pose Locators

+#### Lip Ctrl Passer Values
+reaction of the lip ctrls to the corner ctrls

 ### Splines - NLF Setup